liflab/beepbeep-3-book/markdown/basic/README.md

 ![Pushing events to a `Print` processor.](PipingUnaryPush.png)

 The `for` loop pushes the integers 0 to 7 into the input pipe of `doubler`; the `pause` method causes the loop to wait one second (1,000 milliseconds) between each call to
 `push`.
-The output of this program, unsurprisingly, is the following:
+The output of this program is, unsurprisingly, the following:

     0,2,4,6,8,10,12,14,